paqtcom/graphite-design-system/packages/core/README.md

 _Vue provides several different ways to install and use the framework in an application.
 The above technique has been tested on a Vue 2 application that was created using the vue-cli.
 A similar technique should work if the application was generated using other options._

-An example of this setup: https://codesandbox.io/s/graphiteds-vue2-example-q7o2c.
+A working example of this setup: https://codesandbox.io/s/graphiteds-vue2-example-q7o2c.

-All components are part of your bundle, but only lazy-loaded by the browser when needed.
-Alternately, [cherry-pick components](#cherry-pick-components) for optimal bundle size.
-Or if you use some other bundler than webpack (because of [this issue](https://github.com/ionic-team/stencil/issues/2827)).
+Note: All components are part of your bundle, but only lazy-loaded by the browser when needed.
+This can introduce some Cumulative Layout Shift (CLS).
+Alternately, [cherry-pick components](#cherry-pick-components) for optimal bundle size, and to reduce Cumulative Layout Shift (CLS).
+Or if you want to use some other bundler than webpack (because of [this issue](https://github.com/ionic-team/stencil/issues/2827)).

 #### Binding Complex Data